This was written and originally recorded by Larry Weiss, a Brooklyn songwriter whose credits include "Bend Me, Shape Me

 For Campbell, this was a very important song, and one he would call "maybe the best song I've ever sung."
 It came at a time when his career had gone flat: his popular TV show had been canceled, acting gigs dried up, and he hadn't had a hit since 1971.
 The story of the faded star who perseveres in the song held a lot of meaning for Campbell.

-This sold over 4,000,000 units and was the #1 Pop, Country, and MOR single in 1975 - the first since 1961 to top both the Pop and Country charts.
-It gained three Grammy nominations and was the Country Music Association's Song of the Year for 1976.
+" by Jimmy Dean to reach the apex of all three charts.
+"Rhinestone Cowboy" gained three Grammy nominations and was the Country Music Association's Song of the Year for 1976.
 In 1977, the song earned Weiss the Nashville Songwriters' Association International's Songwriter of the Year award.

 Although it wasn't used in the film, this was the inspiration for the 1984 movie Rhinestone, starring Dolly Parton and Sylvester Stallone.

 Campbell performed this song at the Grammy Awards in 2012, where he received a Lifetime Achievement Award.
-Campbell had been suffering from Alzheimer's disease, but with the help of his wife, Kim, he decided to keep performing, which Kim said helped improve his memory.
+Campbell had been suffering from Alzheimer's disease, but with the help of his wife, Kim, he decided to keep performing, which doctors said helped slow the progress of the disease.
 The Beach Boys, who Campbell performed with in the '60s, also played that night.